 Annual out-of-pocket maximum on in-network benefits.
 There is an annual out-of-pocket maximum on in-network hospital, medical, mental health, substance abuse and pharmacy benefits.
-Your annual out-of-pocket maximum is \$6,600 and your family's annual out-of-pocket maximum is \$13,200.\
+The annual out-of-pocket maximum is the most you could pay during a calendar year coverage period for your share of the cost of covered services.
+Your individual annual out-of-pocket maximum is \$6,600 and your family's annual out-ofpocket maximum is \$13,200.